ansht120/AnshFile.ipynb/README.md

 - Jupyter Notebook

 ## 🔧 Steps Performed
-1. Loaded the dataset using Pandas
+1. Loaded and inspected the dataset
 2. Cleaned missing values and duplicates
-3. Performed EDA with visualizations
+3. Performed EDA and plotted visualizations
-4. Encoded categorical columns
+4. Encoded categorical variables
-5. Selected features and target variable
-6. Trained Random Forest Regressor
+5. Trained ML models (Linear Regression, Random Forest)
-7. Evaluated using MAE, MSE, R²
+6. Evaluated using MSE, MAE, RMSE, R²
-8. Predicted car selling prices
+7. Predicted sales for new data

 ## 📈 Outcome
-Random Forest Regressor achieved good accuracy and produced reliable price predictions.
+The Random Forest model performed best and produced accurate sales predictions.

 ## ▶️ How to Run
-1. Install required Python libraries
+1. Install the required libraries
-2. Open the `.ipynb` file in Jupyter Notebook or Google Colab
+2. Open the `.ipynb` notebook in Jupyter or Colab
 3. Run all cells

 ## 📁 Files Included
 - Dataset (CSV)
-- Jupyter Notebook
+- SalesPredict.ipynb
 - Screenshots
 - README.md